paventuri/HideBottomBarOnPushExample/README.md

 HideBottomBarOnPushExample
 ==========================

-This is a example project to show an issue with hideBottomBarOnPush = YES
+This is an example project to show an issue with hideBottomBarOnPush = YES